 Share the Road

-Show Your Bike Pride with Help from Our Concierge Service!
+Show Your Bike Pride and Make Our Streets Feel Bike-Friendly!

 Buy a “Share The Road” License Plate, Get a Free One-Year Membership**

 Your Share the Road specialty license plate supports safety education statewide to help people cooperate in safe interactions as they bike, drive, and walk.

-- When you purchase a Share the Road license plate, $28 of the initial and annual renewal fee supports important bicycle education programs, including Safe Routes to School
+- When you purchase a Share the Road license plate, $28 of the initial and annual renewal fee supports important bicycle education programs and outreach

 - Your purchase enables Washington Bikes to produce and distribute educational materials online and at various events, and to update and distribute bicycle safety curriculum to driver education programs throughout Washington State.

 - Your car, motorcycle, or trailer becomes a mini moving billboard to remind everyone around you to look out for others on the streets so we all arrive safely at our destinations.

 **Free Membership Offer with purchase of Share the Road plate is limited to First-Time Member/Supporter who is new to WA Bikes.
 We’ll need you to let us know your new Share the Road license plate number in order to confirm purchase.
 With your new-member welcome packet you’ll receive our pocket guide to Washington state bike laws, one of the pieces produced with funding from the Share the Road license plate.